|Coordinates:||42.039228 N 12.6805 E|

 In 2000 - 2002 a submarine "Mercurio" reached the depth of 210 m - it could not go further due to the length of connection cable.
 Sinkhole continued deeper without signs of ending.

 Next submarine - "Hyball 300" had a longer connection cable and it reached the depth of 310 m.
-Finally in 19th March 2002 there was used the ultimate minor submarine - "Prometeo" which reached the depth of 392 m.
+Finally on March 19, 2002 there was used the ultimate minor submarine - "Prometeo" which reached the depth of 392 m.
 Here the abyss changes direction and continues horizontally into unepxlored passage.
 It is quite possible that Pozzo del Merro is even deeper.

 Thus Pozzo del Merro surpasses the more famous, incredible Mexican sinkhole El Zacatón, which is "only" 319 m deep.